Air Vanuatu: Foundation and early years

+21st century

+In April 2001 Air Vanuatu merged with Vanair, however the merger was reversed only five months later.
+November 2003 an ATR 42 entered service for use on domestic routes in competition with Vanair.
+In September 2004, Air Vanuatu again merged with Vanair.

 In January 2008, Air Vanuatu replaced its Boeing 737-300 with a new Boeing 737-800.
-Three Harbin Y-12s were added to the fleet in early 2009 and in October the same year the airline took delivery of a new ATR 72–500 aircraft to replace its ATR 42.
-Four days after the ATR 72 arrived at Port Vila the Board of Air Vanuatu was sacked and replaced by Directors General of various Vanuatu government ministries.
+Three Harbin Y-12s were added to the fleet in early 2009, and in October the same year the airline took delivery of a new ATR 72–500 aircraft to replace its ATR 42.
+Four days after the ATR 72 arrived at Port Vila, the Board of Air Vanuatu was sacked and replaced by Directors General of various Vanuatu government ministries.
 The ATR 72 made its first revenue flight for Air Vanuatu on 8 November 2009.
 A second ATR 72–500 was delivered to the airline in November 2014.

 In 2016 the Harbin Y-12s were phased out and replaced by de Havilland Canada DHC-6 Twin Otters.

 In July 2020, Air Vanuatu announced a major set of changes for the airline due to the COVID-19 pandemic.
-With the reshuffling of Orders and the shrinking and localization of the management team.
-During this, the CEO Derek Nice has stepped down, being temporarily replaced by Joseph Laloyer.
-Until a replacement can be found.
-This includes delaying the delivery of the 4 A220 Family aircraft they had on order.
-And a strategic review of their network.
+With the reshuffling of orders and the shrinking and localization of the management team, the CEO Derek Nice stepped down, being temporarily replaced by Joseph Laloyer, until a replacement could be found.
+This included delaying the delivery of the four Airbus A220 aircraft it had on order, and a strategic review of its network.

+In May 2024 the airline was placed into liquidation with EY appointed as liquidator.
+Due to the collapse of Air Vanuatu, 1,458 Vanuatuan seasonal workers were left stranded in New Zealand.
+Immigration New Zealand confirmed that it was working with employers to support the workers.
+The airline owed creditors US$74 million.
+At the time of being placed in administration, it had six aircraft and 441 employees across Vanuatu, Australia and New Zealand.
+Its biggest aircraft, a leased Boeing 737, was repossessed in Melbourne.
+It had also been reported that only two of the airlines' aircraft remained operational, due to awaited maintenance for the remaining fleet, while the available financial information of the company was deemed "significantly out of date."

+On 22 May 2024, Solomon Airlines began weekly direct flights between Auckland and Port Vila to fill the gap left by Air Vanuatu.

+In August 2024, limited domestic services resumed after an injection of funds by the Government of Vanuatu.